mccs-group/gcc_pho_plugin/docs/plugin_desc.md

 Plugin utilizes unix datagram sockets for communication during compilation.
 Plugin creates socket 'gcc\_plugin.soc' socket in its working directory and binds to socket provided using `remote_socket` argument.
 The order and contents of send-receive operations depend on sub-mode: learning or inference.

+#### Learning

 In learning mode the plugin sends current function name to the socket and blocks until pass list is received.
 Then plugin applies the pass list and sends the new embedding.

+#### Inference

 In inference mode no function name is sent, instead plugin sends out initial function embedding (before the list), and blocks until pass list is received.
-No other messages are sent for the same function.
+After pass list is received, it is inserted into pass tree and the pass tree is looped, to force GCC to compile the same function.
+This is required for inference, as we need to get embedding after every pass to determine what to apply next.
+To avoid executing the same pass multiple times, `next` pointer of `list_insert_pass` is moved past the already executed segment of the pass tree.
+This cycling means that each new message to plugin in inference mode needs to contain only new passes, and not the full history of pass list.

 Pass lists are received by pass `list_recv_pass` (inserted with name 'dynamic\_list\_insert').

-Pass list format is the same as it was for pass list files.
+Pass list format is the same as it was for pass list files:
+ - Each pass name on new line
+ - '>' before the pass name makes it a subpass of the previous non-indented (with '>') pass
+ - Only one level of '>' indentation is supported

-Also two special chars are recognised: '\0' and '?'.
+In learning mode two special chars are recognised: '\0' and '?'.
 '\0' causes the initial (GCC default) pass list to be used (useful for getting baseline function embedding and stats).
 '?' causes the second pass list (which we are operating on) to be emptied and not filled with any passes (useful for getting initial state for reinforcement learning).